Shannen Doherty says breast cancer has spread to her brain, expresses fear

 On Tuesday, the actress announced that a CT scan performed on Jan.
-5 showed she had brain metastases, a condition caused by cancer cells spreading from their original site to the brain.
+5 showed she had brain metastases, a condition caused by cancer cells spreading from their original site to the brain, WJW reports.

 The 52-year-old posted a video on Instagram receiving radiation therapy to treat the condition.